What is customer onboarding?

 How to manage compliance through onboarding

 In the financial sector, onboarding new clients within a highly regulated industry can be complex.
 Validating the identities and financial circumstances of your prospective customers is vital.
-To ensure compliance with AML (Anti-Money Laundering) legislation and Customer Due Diligence (DCC) requirements, conducting KYC, or Know Your Customer checks on the details of your customers as they pass through onboarding and at regular intervals during their time as your customer is of critical importance.
+To ensure compliance with AML (Anti-Money Laundering) legislation and Customer Due Diligence (CDD) requirements, conducting KYC, or Know Your Customer checks on the details of your customers as they pass through onboarding and at regular intervals during their time as your customer is of critical importance.

 With KYC and client onboarding becoming increasingly complex, those Financial Services firms most affected are spending growing amounts of time manually processing checks.
 Automating these checks is a must.